 The following links will help you in creation of custom groups:

-You can define a static group, when you have a definite set of users/computers to be added to this group.
+You can define a static group, when you have a definite set of users/computers from a single or different domains to be added to this group.
 If you want to add or remove users/computers in this group, it has to be done manually.
 A computer can be a part of more than one static custom group.
 These groups are created as target, for deploying configurations.

 A Static unique group is a static group, where the computers belonging to this group cannot be added to any other groups.
 Computers added to a Static Unique group once, will not be listed, when you try to create another group of the same kind.
 The main purpose of the creating a Static unique group is to associate these groups as Scope for the users.
 All the privileges to manage this group can be defined only by the administrator.